Multi-band booster, enabling 5G transport everywhere

 What is multi-band booster?

-Multi-band booster combines the best characteristics of different frequency bands to boost capacities, unleashing the use of higher frequencies over longer distances and much wider geographical areas.
+Multi-band booster combines the best characteristics of different frequency bands to boost capacities, unleashing the use of higher frequencies, like E-band, over longer distances and much wider geographical areas.
 Multi-band booster uses a low-band radio to provide a high-availability connection and combines it with a higher band that provides a significant increase in capacity, but with a slightly lower availability.
+This is perfect way to extend the reach of E-band up to 3 times.

 Boosts capacities and spectrum use